 11. Things We’ve Seen

 The best part about this travel blog is that it is available in both English and Dutch.
-They have visited Africa, America, Europe, Middle East and Oceania.
-There tips on traveling routes are detailed and well organized.
+They have visited Africa, America, Europe, the Middle East, and Oceania.
+Their tips on traveling routes are detailed and well-organized.
 Their witty sense of humor is amusing.

 Anja is British and Henry is German but both share a mutual interest in all things out doors and love traveling.
 Henry has worked in catering and later shift to IT business.
 Anja has studied Political Science and English.
 She has worked in the corporate communications department of a local energy supplier.